 Looking to book a car rental for your Europe trip?
 We have found great deals on Auto Europe.
 Compare car rental rates and find your car here.

 If you wish to use public transport to get to Budva from Kotor, take the bus!
 The journey takes about 45 minutes each way, and there are multiple departures in both directions everyday.
+The bus station in Budva is about 0.9 mile from the Old Town.

 By guided tour